Singulink/SingulinkFX/README.md

 ### Version 3.x

+For use with DocFX v2.75 - v2.77.

+> [!WARNING]
-For use with DocFX v2.75 - 2.77.
-There are some issues with DocFX v2.78+ at the moment, so it is recommended to stay on v2.77 if possible until further notice.
+> There are some issues with DocFX v2.78+ at the moment that result in a poor table of contents experience, so it is recommended to stay on v2.77 until further notice.
+This will be updated with additional guidance after DocFX addresses the outstanding issues.

 ### Version 2.x